 WHEN THE WILD INSTRUMENT SING l

-Sherko Abbas developed a musical instrument from a small handmade object called a Damaqachan, which translates into English as spoke.
-In Iraq a Damaqachan is a simple handmade toy constructed from spokes, nails and matches which sets off small explosives.
-The instrument is constructed under the same logic, when played issuing random sounds of explosion.
+Kurdish Iraqi multimedia artist, Sherko Abbas, developed a musical instrument from a small handmade object called a Damaqachan, which translates into English as a ‘spoke’.
+In Iraq, a Damaqachan is a simple toy constructed from bicycle’s spokes, nails and matches which sets off miniature explosions.
+The instrument was constructed by the same method, and when played it issues random explosive sounds.
 While it has to be operated by a human, it is difficult to control and to anticipate what sort of music can be made with it.

 Abbas is fascinated by the way in which the object has its own relative autonomy.
-In the first event, to animate the instrument Abbas collaborated with three Iraqi artists, Khabat Abdulrazaq, playing the cello, composer Hardi Kurda and artist Kani Majid playing the Daff.
-Through improvisation they give voice to the instrument and test its form and how it responds to other, more conventional, musical instruments.
-In creating this Iraqi instrument in the UK, Abbas is conscious of the way in which it is inextricably linked to a background of war and distraction.
-He does not use it to make commentary or judgment, but through it he demonstrates how war has been absorbed into local culture, and how the vernacular has changed as a result of it.
+In the first performance to demonstrate the instrument at Goldsmith College in 2014, Abbas collaborated with three Iraqi artists: Khabat Abas, playing the cello, Hardi Kurda plays electronic sound and artist Kani Majid playing the daf (a Middle Eastern frame drum).
+Through a process of improvisation, they gave voice to the instrument and tested its form and how it responds to other, more conventional musical instruments.
+In creating this Iraqi instrument in the UK, Abbas is conscious of the way in which it is inextricably linked to a background of war and destruction.
+He is not using it to comment or make a judgment, but through it, he demonstrates how war has been absorbed into local culture in Iraq, and how the vernacular has changed as a result of it.